 So, just about the time we began developing this website, Black suggested to Red we start a daily "Banter Bite" that we could publish on our Twitter and Facebook pages.
-It could be about something happening in our lives, current events, some obscure fact/study she happened across, the list goes on and on...
-Red's reply?
+It could be about something happening in our lives, current events, some obscure fact/study she happened across, the list goes on and on.
+And Red's reply?
 (Keep in mind, she's the self-proclaimed queen of blah-blah-blah.)
 "I'm not sure we'll have enough material to be able to post every day."

-In other words, they don't have an expiration date!
-And although they may be considered "old" in today's world of social media and "instant news" (even something from earlier in the day can be considered old or outdated), every month we list our "favorites" of the month.
+People tell us that our Banter Bites cartoons are fun and quick to read.
+But also relevant to their day-to-day lives – and not just on the day they're published.
+In other words, although prior Banter Bites may be considered "old" in today's world of social media and "instant news" (even something from earlier in the day can be considered old or outdated), they don't have an expiration date!